 View from terrace in other direction of terracotta rooftops and the neighborhood.
 Just one block more and you're at the Arno river.

 An antique armoire in the corner of the bedroom provides good clothing storage space.
+A non-working fireplace in the corner is a cozy reading nook.

 Bathroom windows admits plenty of natural light.
 There is a large cabinet to the left of the sink with plenty of storage space for toiletries.